Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

   <br>
 </p>

-Clicking on a point opens the corresponding item’s page on the [Tainacan collection](https://tainacan.museudoindio.gov.br/), allowing for deeper inspection of that object.
+Clicking on a point opens the corresponding item’s page on the [Tainacan collection](https://tainacan.museudoindio.gov.br/), allowing for deeper inspection of that item.

 The image-based point cloud is more straightforward and intentionally less interactive.
 Its goal is not detailed exploration but rather to provide a visually engaging overview of projected content - allowing users to immediately grasp grouping patterns through the visual density and arrangement of images.
 This version does not support hovering or clicking.
 It is intended as a passive, yet impactful, visualization.